boolskii/protection/README.md

      sudo bash ./lin.sh
      ```

-Your Linux system is now protected from unwanted activity!
+Your Linux system is now protected from unwanted activity.